DIY In-Ground Brick Fire Pit – Complete Materials List

 Fire Pit Ring (36–40 inch)

-A heavy-duty steel fire pit ring is installed inside the brick structure.
-It protects the bricks from direct heat, improves airflow, and helps the fire pit last longer.
+Installing a heavy-duty fire pit ring is crucial for the overall structure.
+I helps with airflow, protects the bricks from direct heat and helps the fire pit last longer.

 👉 View recommended fire pit rings on Amazon